DrPaulBrewer/multicoresql/README.md

 `-r` is used to identify a *reduce query* that is run on the data collected from the map query.

+The map and reduce queries can be sql file names instead of statements.

+Multiple sql statements are allowed, separated by `;`.
+Multiple sql files are not allowed.

 The reduce query is always written against the table `maptable`.

 `maptable` is created by multicoresql as the collected results of running the map query on each shard.

+Other options not shown:

+`-c number` specifies how many Linux processes to use for the map query.
+The default is to create a number of processes equal to the number of cpu cores.

+`-v` verbose.  prints settings before executing query

 ###Map Only